Welcome to Sky #5: Prisms

-The second scenario is if your deck is completely empty because all cards that started in it have been drawn (or otherwise removed) at which point every draw you make, including those that have no criteria at all, will be a “from Prism” draw, since your deck contains no cards to draw.
+The second scenario is if your deck is completely empty because all cards that started in it have been drawn (or otherwise removed) at which point every draw you make, including those that have no criteria at all, will be replaced with a Conjure, since your deck contains no cards to draw.

 When playing, it is important to not only consider what cards you chose to put in your deck, but those you didn’t, since you have the potential to draw any card in your Prism(s) if you play right.